 Flavors Include: Plain, Orange, Rum Raisin, and Brandy

 Average Price: A plain donut is 180 yen and other prices vary depending on flavor

-Nearest Station: 6-minute walk from Meijijingu-Mae Station (click on the Google Map for walking directions)
+Nearest Station: 6-minute walk from Meijijingu-Mae Station (plan your route at the link and click on the Google Map below for walking directions)

 This tiny Tokyo donut shop is located in the heart of Azabujuban.
 These donuts are unique because they are made with soybean paste, which absorbs less oil, so they are slightly healthier than the average donut (but just as delicious).
 They are a little small, so I recommend getting more than one.

 Flavors Include: Vanilla Bean Sugar, Triple Berry, Matcha, and Sesame Seed